Conformal invariance of dimer heights on isoradial double graphs: Convergence of discrete holomorphic observables

 Similar argument shows that the effect of $\overline{D}^*\overline{D}$ for $h$ on each vertex of $\mathcal{G}_{\Omega,\delta}'$ will be the same as the discrete Laplacian of the whole plane graph $\mathcal{G}_{\delta}'$ for $h$ at the vertex of $\mathcal{G}_{\delta}'$, if we require the value of $h$ on $\partial \mathcal{G}_{\Omega,\delta}''$ to be $0$. \end{proof}

 The following lemma states the relation between the inverse matrix $\overline{\partial}^{-1}$ with the local statistics of the perfect matchings.
-It was first discovered for the hexagonal lattice in \cite{RK97}, then generalized to the isoradial graph in \cite{RK02}.
+It was first discovered for the hexagonal lattice in \cite{RK97}, then reformulated in the setting of isoradial graphs in \cite{RK02}.
+It also appears in \cite{dd}, although in a less general form.

-\begin{lemma}(\cite{RK02})The dimer partition function on $\mathcal{G}_{\Omega,\delta}^D$ is equal to $\sqrt{|\det\overline{\partial}|}$.
+\begin{lemma}(\cite{RK97,RK02})The dimer partition function on $\mathcal{G}_{\Omega,\delta}^D$ is equal to $\sqrt{|\det\overline{\partial}|}$.
 The probability of edges $w_1b_1,...,w_kb_k$ occurring in a configuration chosen with respect to Boltzmann measure $\mu$ is

 \end{lemma}